thoth-station/thoth-station.github.io/_j/no_paths.md

 produced][no_stack] error is printed).

 This warning might also indicate that there is no valid resolution for the requirements supplied.
-In such cases, "[no was stack produced][no_stack]" error message should be printed.
+In such cases, "[no stack was produced][no_stack]" error message should be printed.
 See the [linked justification for a resolution][no_stack].

 As number of states kept during the resolution process is configurable, consider adjusting [beam and it's width][beam] if the resolution process should take into account more states.
-This configuration option is not available to users but is conifgured by the service operator.
+This configuration option is not available to users but is configured by the service operator.

 ## Affected packages: